ZacharyCWilliams/App-Academy-Notes/GraphQL.md

 They're several advantages to using GraphQL.
 They include:

-**Single Request/Response**: Queries are packaged into a single request to the backend (This makes data delivery more efficient and gives the client more power).
+**Single Request/Response:** Queries are packaged into a single request to the backend (This makes data delivery more efficient and gives the client more power).

-**Precision**: When querying with GraphQL we specify which data we want to return from the server.. so we never overfetch/fetch content that we don't need!
+**Precision:** When querying with GraphQL we specify which data we want to return from the server.. so we never overfetch/fetch content that we don't need!

-**Server Client Balance**: GraphQL makes use of our evolved hardware by giving power back to the client.. reducing the burden we place on the server.
+**Server Client Balance:** GraphQL makes use of our evolved hardware by giving power back to the client.. reducing the burden we place on the server.

-GraphQL lets us model relationships between our data (appreciates in value as apps become more and more relational).
-When using GraphQL we make less requests and are way more efficient!
+**GraphQL lets us model relationships between our data (appreciates in value as apps become more and more relational).
+When using GraphQL we make less requests and are way more efficient!**